 You haven't sent everything they need

-Journalists don't have time to chase after you, so make sure you send everything they need first time.
+Journalists don't have time to chase after you, so make sure you send everything they need the first time.
 That includes the press release and any accompanying images.
-Don't assume they'll contact you for additional things they might need – just send everything they do need first time.
-Don't make them chase!
+Don't assume they'll contact you to get what they want.

 You sent the wrong type of image

-Journalists spend most of their time replying to emails requesting an image.
-By the time they get what they need, the journalist might have lost interest in your story.
-Send the right image along with the press release and you'll have a much better chance of seeing your story published.
-Just make sure you send the right image, which means Jpegs with at least 300dpi and a minimum of 500KB for print and 'web-ready' images for online publications.
+Journalists spend most of their workdays replying to emails requesting an image.
+By the time they get what they need, the journalist might have lost interest or forgotten.
+Send the right pictures along with the press release, and you'll have a much better chance of seeing your story published.
+Get the requirements right, too – Jpegs with at least 300dpi and a minimum of 500KB for print and 'web-ready' images for online publications.

 Journalists won't have time to open up Photoshop and edit images themselves, so make sure they're right.
 Finally, always send Jpegs as attachments to emails.
 If sending large files, use WeTransfer or share a Dropbox link so the recipient can easily download them.

 Some press releases are so poorly written that it's difficult to understand what they're actually about.
 Nine times out of 10, a journalist won't have time to re-write the story.
 Make sure your press release is well-written, concise and factual.